 It is outwith the scope of this inspection to determine whether or not asbestos based products are present within the property.
 Asbestos was widely used in the building industry until around 1999, when it became a banned substance.
 If you have any concerns you should engage the services of a qualified asbestos surveyor.

 Restricted inspection in cupboards due to stored items.
-No access was obtained into any roof void/roof eaves areas due to a padlocked access hatch.

 Our external inspection was carried out from ground level only.

 Our inspection was restricted to the exposed and accessible surface fabric.